llvm/llvm-project/clang/docs/analyzer/checkers.rst

 have performed data sanitation, so it still emits the warning.

-One can get rid of this superflous warning by telling by specifying the sanitation functions in the taint configuation file (see :doc:`user-docs/TaintAnalysisConfiguration`).
+One can get rid of this superflous warning by telling by specifying the sanitation functions in the taint configuration file (see :doc:`user-docs/TaintAnalysisConfiguration`).

 .. code-block:: YAML